How to Create Your App’s Brand Resonance Using Marketing Psychology?

 4. Brand Relationships – What about You and Me?

 Brand Relationships (Also termed as Brand Resonance) is the topmost stage of the Keller’s brand equity pyramid and is often considered as the most difficult level to achieve.
-This is because this level shows how deeper bond you have built with your customer at psychological level.
+This is because this level shows how deep a bond you have built with your customer at a psychological level.